wojtekmaj/react-datetimerange-picker/README.md

 Styles loaded by the default entry file are `@wojtekmaj/react-datetimerange-picker/dist/DateTimeRangePicker.css`, `react-calendar/dist/Calendar.css`, and `react-clock/dist/Clock.css`.
 You can copy them to your project to build your own upon them.

+### Next.js and Vite

+Next.js and Vite do not allow components from `node_modules` to import styles.
+You'll need to follow instructions from [Custom styling](#custom-styling) to get going.

 ## User guide

 ### DateTimeRangePicker